When to Use Self-EMDR: A Comprehensive Guide

 • For homework assignments: When practicing specific exercises assigned by your EMDR therapist

-2. For Managing Mild Emotional Distress
+2. For Managing Mild Emotional Discomfort

 • Everyday stressors: Work pressures, minor interpersonal conflicts, or daily frustrations